-Recently the podcast has been featured on iTunes, was a Finalist for Best Educational Podcast in 2012 and 2013 by The Podcast Awards, was recommended by the Portland Mercury, Medievalists.net, and The National Trust for Scotland USA.
-It’s also been recommended for fans of Serial and recommended and used as an example by a co-author of Playing With The Past.
+The podcast has been featured on iTunes, was a Finalist for Best Educational Podcast by The Podcast Awards, was recommended by the Portland Mercury, Medievalists.net, Playing With The Past, and The National Trust for Scotland USA.
+It’s also been recommended for fans of Serial, recommended by Parade Magazine , and was recommended by Harper’s Magazine.

 Why Start This Project?

 Well, a couple of reasons.
 The first is because far too many people think they hate history, and instead what they hate is the way it was taught to them when they were young.
 Almost everyone loves stories, and our earliest histories came in the form of stories retold in social settings.
 The Podcasting environment allows us to reconnect to that ancient tradition of oral histories.

 Second, something I’m rather passionate about is the democratization of knowledge.
 There tend to be a great deal of barriers between information and the people who seek it, often those barriers are economic, social, or geographic.
 The internet allows us to break through some of those barriers.
 And since history belongs to all of us, I think it’s important that we make this information available.

 And finally, this is the best creative outlet I’ve ever had.
 I absolutely love doing it!